openLRSng/openLRSng/README.md

   - LEDs
     - Green(or blue) LED is lit when module is transmitting
     - Red LED indicates setting of failsafe, or problem with radio module.
+  - Link/RX settings are changed via menu, connect using serial terminal while the TX is in binding mode.

 RX:
   - Binding
     - If enabled in the .ino RX always binds at boot (and times out after 0.5s) so it is enough to put TX to bind mode and power up RX.
       On successful bind both red and blue (or a second red on OrangeRX RX) leds light up (and remain lit until TX is put on normal mode)
-    - RX will also enter bind mode forcibly (without timeout) if EEPROM data is incorrect or a jumpper is placed between CH1 and CH2
+    - RX will also enter bind mode forcibly (without timeout) if EEPROM data is incorrect or a jumpper is placed between two first outputs (RSSI&CH1 on orange/flytron)
   - Failsafe:
-    - Failsafe activates after 0.4s / ~2s of no input data
+    - Failsafe activates after 1s of no link by default, can be changed via menu (0.1 - 25s)
   - LEDs
     - Blue LED lights when packet is received (losing a single packet shows as no pulse on LED)
     - Red LED indicates trouble, it blinks when two consequent packets are lost, and lights up when more than 2 packets are lost